-Dan Carrington enters his fifth season as an assistant coach at Florida State.
+Dan Carrington enters his sixth season as an assistant coach at Florida State.

 Carrington comes to FSU after serving as an assistant coach for Miami (Ohio) University for two seasons, following his second stint at Duke.

 While at Duke, Carrington helped 12 swimmers achieve All-ACC status from 2011-2014, in addition to qualifying athletes for the NCAA Championships.